filling out the i-589 asylum application

 5. Parents and Siblings

-Part B. 📄 Information about Your Application
+Part B. 📄 Information About Your Application

 1. Why are you applying for asylum or withholding of removal under the Convention Against Torture?

 You should check all boxes that apply to your case, it is possible and likely that your claim will fall into multiple categories.
-It is probably a good idea to check off “Torture Convention,” since it will preserve eligibility for a Convention Against Torture (CAT) claim, if your case is referred to immigration court.
+It is probably a good idea to check off the “Torture Convention,” since it will preserve eligibility for a Convention Against Torture (CAT) claim if your case is referred to immigration court.

 1 a.
-Have you, your family, or close friends or colleagues ever experienced harm or mistreatment or threats in the past by anyone?
+Have you, your family, or close friends or colleagues ever experienced harm or mistreatment, or threats in the past by anyone?

-This question asks about about past persecution.
+This question asks about past persecution.
 You should briefly, but thoroughly explain any past harm(s) that you or someone you know personally, suffered based on one of the listed groups above.
 If you have not directly experienced any harm, you should provide examples of harm your family and/or friends have suffered, because it will personalize your fear of future persecution.
 Furthermore, even if any of the harm you suffered does not rise to the level of persecution, you should still include some examples to help paint a picture of the life that you are afraid of returning to, in your home country.

 1 b.
 Do you fear harm or mistreatment if you return to your home country?

-2. Have you or your family members ever been accused, charged, arrested, detained, interrogated, convicted and sentenced or imprisoned in any country other than the U.S.?
+2. Have you or your family members ever been accused, charged, arrested, detained, interrogated, convicted and sentenced, or imprisoned in any country other than the U.S.?

-It is possible you will have already mentioned arrests or detentions that you or family or friends have suffered, however, you should still list them again.
-You should write down any interactions you had with the police and/or the military where you did not feel free t
+It is possible you will have already mentioned arrests or detentions that you or your family or friends have suffered, however, you should still list them again.
+You should write down any interactions you had with the police and/or the military where you did not feel free

 3 a.
 Have you or your family members ever belonged to or been associated with any organizations or groups in your home country?